 Reduced

-Changes in urine and blood tests are an important diagnostic indicator: they can be used to determine the stage of the inflammatory process, to suggest the nature of the course of the disease, and to identify the leading syndromes.
-Despite this, the presence of glomerulonephritis in a patient should be confirmed not only in the laboratory, but also with the help of clinical and instrumental data.
+Changes in urine and blood tests are an important diagnostic indicator: with their help, you can determine the stage of the inflammatory process, suggest the nature of the course of the disease and identify leading syndromes.
+Despite this, the presence of glomerulonephritis in a patient should be confirmed not only by laboratory tests, but also by clinical and instrumental data.
 Timely diagnosis and early initiation of therapy can prevent the development of complications, make the patient feel better and speed up recovery.

-A timely and correct diagnosis is half of a successful treatment.
-If the classic course of glomerulonephritis - glomerular inflammation of the kidneys - has its own vivid characteristic features, then the latent forms of the disease can mimic a variety of pathologies.
-In order for the doctor to be able to make the correct diagnosis, the patient needs to undergo a comprehensive clinical, laboratory and instrumental examination.
+A timely and correct diagnosis is half of successful treatment.
+If the classic course of glomerulonephritis - glomerular inflammation of the kidneys - has its own striking characteristic features, then latent forms of the disease can imitate a variety of pathologies.
+In order for the doctor to make the correct diagnosis, the patient must undergo a comprehensive clinical, laboratory and instrumental examination.

 Why early diagnosis is so important

-Glomerulonephritis is an acute or chronic infectious-allergic disease with a primary lesion of the main functional apparatus of the kidneys - the glomeruli.
+Glomerulonephritis is an acute or chronic infectious-allergic disease with primary damage to the main functional apparatus of the kidneys - the glomeruli.
 The main role in its development is played by the action of bacteria or viruses, as well as autoimmune processes.

 According to statistics, the acute form of glomerulonephritis develops more often in children (3-7 years old) or young people (20-30 years old).
-The disease is more susceptible to males.
-Chronic inflammation of the renal glomeruli occurs in all age groups.
+Males are more susceptible to the disease.
+Chronic inflammation of the renal glomeruli occurs among all age groups.
 This pathology accounts for up to 1% of all therapeutic patients.

-In the acute course of glomerulonephritis, clinical diagnosis is usually straightforward.
+In the acute course of glomerulonephritis, clinical diagnosis usually does not cause difficulties.
 In more than 70% of cases, the pathology responds well to therapy, and patients are completely cured.
-Without the timely provision of a medical form, the disease becomes chronic, which can cause:
+Without timely medical treatment, the disease becomes chronic, which can cause:

 • progressive renal failure;